MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

 - If the version number is ``0.*``, the disk uses dual-pass encryption.
 - If the version number is `1.*` or a later version, the disk uses single-pass encryption.

-If you determine that your disk uses ADE version 1 (dual-pass encryption), go to [Resolution #3: Manual method to unlock an encrypted disk on a repair VM](#method3).
+If you determine that your disk uses ADE version 1 (dual-pass encryption), go to [Method 3: Re-encrypt the disk to generate the BEK volume with the key file, and unlock the encrypted disk](#method3).

 ### Determine whether the OS disk is managed or unmanaged

 If you don't know whether the OS disk is managed or unmanaged, see [Determine if the OS disk is managed or unmanaged](unmanaged-disk-offline-repair.md#determine-if-the-os-disk-is-managed-or-unmanaged).

-If you know that the OS disk is an unmanaged disk, go to [Resolution #3: Manual method to unlock an encrypted disk on a repair VM](#method3).
+If you know that the OS disk is an unmanaged disk, go to [Method 3](#method3).

 ### Select the method to unlock the encrypted disk

 You should choose one of three methods to unlock the encrypted disk:

-- If the disk is managed and encrypted by using ADE version 1, and your infrastructure and company policy allow you to assign a public IP address to a repair VM, use [Resolution #1: Automated method to unlock an encrypted disk on a repair VM](#method1).
+- If the disk is managed and encrypted by using ADE version 1, and your infrastructure and company policy allow you to assign a public IP address to a repair VM, use [Method 1: Unlock the encrypted disk automatically by using az vm repair command](#method1).
-- If your disk is both managed and encrypted by using ADE version 1, but your infrastructure or company policy prevent you from assigning a public IP address to a repair VM, use [Resolution #2: Semi-automated method to unlock an encrypted disk on a repair VM](#method2).
+- If your disk is both managed and encrypted by using ADE version 1, but your infrastructure or company policy prevent you from assigning a public IP address to a repair VM, use [Method 2: Unlock the encrypted disk by the Key file in the BEK volume](#method2).
 Another reason to choose this method is if you lack the permissions to create a resource group in Azure.
-- If either of these methods fails, or if the disk is unmanaged or encrypted by using ADE version 1 (dual-pass encryption), use [Resolution #3: Manual method to unlock an encrypted disk on a repair VM](#method3).
+- If either of these methods fails, or if the disk is unmanaged or encrypted by using ADE version 1 (dual-pass encryption), use [Method 3: Re-encrypt the disk to generate the BEK volume with the key file, and unlock the encrypted disk](#method3).

-## <a name="method1"></a> Method 1: Unlock an encrypted disk automatically
+## <a name="method1"></a> Method 1: Unlock the encrypted disk automatically by using az vm repair command

 This method relies on [az vm repair](/cli/azure/vm/repair?view=azure-cli-latest&preserve-view=true) commands to automatically create a repair VM, attach the OS disk of the failed Linux VM  to that repair VM, and then unlock the disk if it is encrypted.
 This method requires using a public IP address for the repair VM, and it unlocks the encrypted disk regardless of whether the ADE key is unwrapped or wrapped by using a key encryption key (KEK).